mertkarababa7/ApartmentManagementSystemWebsite/README.md

 - Admin can see who paid expense,fee,rent and who did not.
 - Admin can see flat history
 - Costumer can see who paid expenses and expense spent on what
-- The customer password is hashed.
+- Customer passwords are hashed.

 --------------------------------------------------------------------------------